swttt/com.swttt.homekit/README.md

 ![Image of paircode](https://github.com/swttt/com.swttt.homekit/raw/master/settings/code.png)

-After Homey is paired, go to settings->Homeykit.
-There select the devices you want to pair with homekit.

-It might take a few sec (sometimes even longer) until your device shows up in your Home app.
+After Homey has paired with HomeKit all your devices will be added.
+When you add or remove a device from Homey the same wil happen in HomeKit.

+A future release wil support excluding zones or devices from HomeKit.

-For now only the following classes are supported:
+The following classes are supported:
 - Light (with RGB or Temperature)
 - Socket
+- Switch
 - Motionsensor (with lux and temp)
 - Doorlock
-- Door/Window sensor
+- Door/Window sensor (with temp)
+- Thermostat
+- Windowblinds
+- Button

 ---